Master of Science in Early Childhood Education and Special Education (Dual Certification Birth-Grade 2) Online

 Earn a high-quality education at a price you can afford

 At the University of Mount Saint Vincent, we are committed to providing a high-quality education for less than you would expect.
-Tuition for the Master of Science in Early Childhood Education and Special Education (Dual certification Birth-Grade 2) is affordable and can easily fit into your budget.
+Tuition for the dual certification in elementary and special education is affordable and can easily fit into your budget.

 Tuition Breakdown: